 I think ample bubbles increase kombucha’s refreshing quality tenfold.
 A second ferment is also a great way to use free or wild fruit and experience exotic flavors like pink guava.

-Finally, unlike bottles from the market, with homebrew you are guaranteed natural versus artificial carbonation.
+Finally, unlike bottles from the market, with homebrew, you are guaranteed natural versus artificial carbonation.
 So grab your gallon jar, some organic tea, raw sugar, and a SCOBY, and go for it.
-Believe me, it’s a good kind of obsession.
+Believe me; it’s a good kind of obsession.

-Expert tips
+👩🏻🍳 Expert tips

-- Use evaporated cane sugar, preferably organic.
+- Sugar - use evaporated cane sugar, preferably organic.

 - Clean hands and equipment and make sure there are no traces of soap present.